 "On the demand side, we are tracking almost 1,400 natural gas-fired, new-build [grassroot and unit addition] power generation projects globally valued at $564 billion," Gorrie continued.
 He added that not all of those projects will be fed by LNG, but Industrial Info's data shows that there are 185 active new import projects valued at $80 billion, which is associated with 32 new, first-time buyer countries of LNG.

-In conclusion, the mid-term outlook for Asia Pacific oil & gas investments continues to look promising on the back of strong pan-regional demand fundamentals.
+In conclusion, the oil & gas industry overview for Asia Pacific oil & gas investments continues to look promising on the back of strong pan-regional demand fundamentals.

 "The bulk of regional project activity will be channeled toward natural gas.
 Crude spending is still moving forward, but the composition and shape of that spending [is] with a focus on smaller, in-plant capital projects geared toward production efficiencies and margin," Chohan said.

-For more information on oil & natural gas news, please subscribe to the IIR blog.
+For more information on oil & gas news, please subscribe to the IIR blog.